Gordon Hudson

 Gordon Lynn Hudson (June 22, 1962 — September 27, 2021) was an American professional football player who was a tight end in the United States Football League (USFL) and National Football League (NFL) for three seasons during the 1980s.
 Hudson played college football for Brigham Young University, was a two-time consensus All-American, and set the NCAA record for most career receiving yards by a tight end (2,484).
 He was elected to the College Football Hall of Fame in 2009.

-Early years
+Early life

 Hudson was born in Everett, Washington.
 He attended Brighton High School in Salt Lake City, Utah.
 He lettered twice in three different sports, football, basketball and baseball.
 He was an all-conference tight end in football while also earning all-conference honors in basketball.